Manage users, groups, and roles with SCIM

 ### Delete custom role

-Delete a custom role in the W\&B organization. **Use it with caution**.
-The predefined role from which the custom role inherited is now assigned to all users that were assigned the custom role before the operation.
+Delete a custom role in the W\&B organization. **Use this operation with caution**.
+The predefined role that the custom role inherited from is reassigned to all users who held the custom role before the deletion.

 #### Endpoint